trypromptly/LLMStack/web/docs/getting-started/ui.md

 ## Jobs

 Jobs allows you to trigger your apps or agents with a batch of inputs.
-You can upload a CSV file with inputs and trigger your apps or agents with each input.
+You can upload a CSV file with inputs and run your apps or agents with each row in the CSV file as input.
 In the jobs page, you can schedule jobs, view the status of each job and download the outputs from each runs.

 ![Data Sources Page](/img/ui/llmstack-datasources.png)